Los Angeles Shoplifting Defense Lawyer

 In most cases, first offenses are charged as misdemeanors and are punishable

-by a small fine and up to three year of informal probation, even for a
+by a small fine and up to three years of informal probation, even for

 can be reduced to an infraction, thus eliminating any criminal record.